ErrorTzy/writings/notes/Ethics/EverwhereChimerical.md

 ### Jorah's Alternative

-Marriage is an obligation because we have the motivation to follow it
+Marriage is an obligation because we have the motivation to follow it; But what it can mean to be morally bound, in Jorah's sense?